 The southernmost end is Canada’s only desert, getting less than ten inches of rain annually—this is Bordeaux-variety, red-wine country.
 In the north, lakes moderate the temperatures, ideal for cooler-climate grapes like Riesling, Pinot Gris, Gewürztraminer, and Pinot Noir.

 Excellent wines also hail from B.C.’s Vancouver and Gulf Islands, where the short growing season favors varieties bred for northern and alpine Europe.
 For whites, that means Siegerrebe and Ortega, while top reds include Zweigelt (the most widely planted red grape in Austria) and Maréchal Foch.

 Tip: If you want to mingle snowsports with wine tasting, consider a trip to Big White or SilverStar Resorts at the northern end of the Okanagan Valley, near Kelowna; or Apex Mountain Resort near Penticton.

 First Nations Feast Two First Nations communities lived in the Whistler area, the Squamish and the Lil’wat.
 Learn more about their history and traditions at the First Nations Feast at the Squamish Lil’wat Cultural Centre.
 Located in Whistler’s Upper Village, the beautiful building evokes the form of a Squamish Longhouse and Lil’wat earthen dwelling, with modern touches like soaring windows.

 Guests explore exhibits on a docent-led tour and then enjoy a cultural program where Nation members in regalia share songs and stories.
-The three-course meal highlights locally sourced ingredients and Indigenous-inspired plates such as cedar-roasted salmon with maple butter, or alder-smoked and slow-roasted bison brisket.
+The three-course meal highlights locally sourced ingredients and Indigenous-inspired plates such as cedar-plank Arctic char with maple butter, or red-wine-braised bison shank.